Performance Fun to drive

 N PRODUCT PORTFOLIO

 There’s also the high-performance halo model, also known as N’s Brand Shaper, in development—though it’s still unknown what kind of vehicle will make it to the limelight.
 Motorsport is considered the peak of the N brand, also referred to as “N’s cradle”.
 N models are high-performance cars that not only utilize technology, but also experience from motorsports such as WRC and TCR from the very beginning.
-In the 2019 WRC season, Hyundai Motorsport won the manufacturer’s title with a total of 380 points, four wins, and 13 podiums.
-In WTCR as well, i30 N TCR took the lead and won the driver’s title as well as finished second in manufacturers.
-In the TC America series, Hyundai Motorsport also secured a podium finish for the driver’s title.
+Hyundai Motorsport won the manufacturer’s title for two consecutive years in 2019 and 2020 WRC season.
+The i30 N TCR, Veloster N TCR and Elantra N TCR are successfully competing in the world’s rally stages, joined by our first-ever electric racing car, the Veloster N ETCR.

 When Schemera introduced the N models, he stated that all N cars are made to be fun to drive, and this is supported by three DNA pillars.
 The first is Corner Rascal.
 This means that any driving enthusiast can also enjoy the taste of ferociously, yet solidly, going through corners.
 For this, Veloster N is equipped with the N Corner Carving Differential (e-LSD), R-MDPS electric steering, and exclusive sports bucket seats.
 The second pillar is Everyday Sports Car.
 As Biermann says, N models are not only for high-performance car fans, but also to capture a wider audience.
 Rather than focusing on output, responsiveness to different driving environments is more important.
 The N Grin Control System, rev matching technology, and its popcorn exhaust sound are all what make Veloster N an everyday sports car.
 And the third and final pillar is Race Track Capability.
 For N, it doesn’t stop at just having performance fit for the track; it’s also built ready as-is, there’s no need to reinforce your car or do other modifications.
 It’s these qualities that make N even more attractive to the track day racer.